elricstorm/rails-for-windows/docs/chap01.md

 Everything you need to initially setup and use Ruby and Ruby on Rails (RoR) is just as readily available for Windows as it is for any other operating environments.
 You aren't going to install Ruby (the language) or RoR (the framework) and find out you can't use them.
 You will also find that what you thought you knew about Windows as a development environment has changed by leaps and bounds over the years.

 ### Structuring and Organizing your Development Area

-We'll go through a short list of (todo's) in this section:

-* We will discuss Virtual or Local windows environments
-* We will learn how to design a working environment on paper
-* We will download, install and setup a simple code editor

 Before beginning any new development project it is important to determine the layout and structure of your working area.